 National Alcohol Indicators Project (NAIP)

 The National Alcohol Indicators Project (NAIP), which is supported by funding from the Australian Government Department of Health, is a nationally coordinated project aimed at tracking and reporting on trends in alcohol-related harm in Australia at national, state and local levels.
 One of the main objectives of the project is to develop a set of indicators for the continual monitoring and evaluation of the effectiveness of state and national alcohol policies.
-Sixteen statistical bulletins and one report have been published so far (to view the bulletins or report in pdf format, click on the corresponding thumbnail):
+An interactive data visualisation tool, seventeen statistical bulletins and one report have been published so far (to view the outputs, click on the corresponding thumbnail):